Table of contents

 Features of joint stock companies

-- Separate entity – One of the significant features of a joint stock company is its distinct legal status.
-While sole proprietor and partnership firms see the business and its owner as the same, the joint stock company sees the owner and the business as separate entities with different legal statuses.
+- Separate entity – The joint stock company sees the owner and the business as separate entities with different legal statuses.

-- Limited liability – Since the owner and business are different entities, the owner’s liability is limited.
-The owner does not bear the entire liability of the business but takes responsibility only to the extent of shareholding.
+- Limited liability – The owner does not bear the entire liability of the business but takes responsibility only to the extent of shareholding.

-- Common seal – This goes back to the company having its own status.
-Since owners are only representatives of the company and not the company themselves, they cannot sign on behalf of the company.
+- Common seal – Since owners are only representatives of the company and cannot sign on behalf of it.
 The company must have a seal in its own name to be used on formal documents.

 - Share transfers – The shareholders of a joint stock company have the liberty to trade their shares to other individuals without any specific consent from the other owners.

-- Perpetual – The river is used as a metaphor to describe this feature.
-The Brook is a poem about the river that says, “Men may come and men may go, but I go on forever.”
-Similarly, the company’s shareholders may change, but the company’s existence will go on until it is legally liquidated.
+- Perpetual – The company’s shareholders may change, but the company’s existence will go on until it is legally liquidated.